Note: This post was written in 2014.

 We landed at Queen Alia International Airport, near Amman, and were met by our driver, Richard.
 Passport control at the airport was simple enough, at least for UK and US travelers.
 Present your passport and 25 JOD (Jordanian Dinar) to the man at the desk, he stamps it, passes it to the guy next to him, he puts stickers on it, gives it back to you, and off you go.
 You must pay the fee in JOD.
 I saw an ATM before we got to passport control, but you should probably make sure you have 25 JOD on you before leaving your home country.
+(Read my updated post concerning entry fees and the need for cash.)

-(A bit on driving in Jordan-
+A bit on driving in Jordan-

 Richard took us to the Amman Pasha Hotel for 25 JOD ($35) which is the standard fare.
 It takes roughly an hour during light traffic.
 The hotel was excellent.
 I highly recommend it, although some of their rooms are significantly better than others.